-The Golden Age of British Cinema
+The Golden Age of British Film and Theatre

 British cinema during the 1940s enjoyed a golden age as wartime film-makers found a new freedom to reflect the national mood, producing works of unparalleled ambition and boldness.

 Audiences turned to Ealing comedy films, escapist melodrama – often from Gainsborough Pictures – and World War II propaganda.

 Man on the Run (1949) opening credits (2)

 Richard Williams at the unveiling of Margaret Lockwood’s blue plaque

 Patricia Roc smiles for the camera as she holds up a Christmas present